 In the earlier example, we had no interpretation of predicate 'x is human'.
 Here we precisely know what is predicate 'x < y'.

 Commentary: The specialized meaning are defined using axioms.
 For example, the sentence $\forall x, 0 + x = x$ describes one of the properties of 0 and +.

-Higher-order logic (HOL)
+[Not in the course] Higher-order logic (HOL)

 Higher-order logic